Community Health

 Source:

-non-negligent manslaughter, forcible rape, robbery, and aggravated assault.
-The City of Racine has a higher rate of violent crime than Racine County, the State of Wisconsin, and the U.S. The rates remained relatively stable until 2017, when City of Racine saw a significant increase.
-Shortly after the rest of Racine County began spiking upwards in 2019 bringing all rates close to each other.
+FBI Violent Crime statisticsViolent crime is defined as murder, non-negligent manslaughter, forcible rape, robbery, and aggravated assault.
+The City of Racine has a higher rate of violent crimes than the rest of Racine County, the State of Wisconsin and the U.S. The rates for the state of Wisconsin, US and the rest of the county have remained steadily stable with the City of Racine increasing.

 Source: